Christopher Thomas Knight: Capture and aftermath

 Knight was captured by game warden Sergeant Terry Hughes on April 4, 2013, while burgling the Pine Tree Camp in Rome, Maine.
 Hughes had been determined to capture Knight and worked with the camp to install hidden motion detectors which would alert him to trespassers.
 He was sentenced to seven months in jail on October 28, 2013, of which he had already served all but a week while awaiting sentencing.
 In addition to the jail sentence, Knight paid $2,000 in restitution to victims, completed a Co-Occurring Disorders Court Program (designed for people with substance abuse problems and mental health disorders), and completed three years of probation.

 Knight has described deep-felt ethical misgivings about the burglaries committed, saying that stealing is wrong.
 Even the prosecutor said a longer sentence would have been cruel.
 Judge Nancy Mills believes that Knight was unlikely to reoffend.
 After release, Knight met with the judge every week, avoided alcohol, and secured a job with his brother.

 Journalist Michael Finkel met with Knight for nine one-hour sessions while he was in jail.
 This was the genesis for first an article in GQ in August 2014, and then the book The Stranger In The Woods, published in March 2017.

-Knight was largely reluctant to express any inkling of motives or insights gained through his experience, but he did offer, "solitude bestows an increase in something valuable ... my perception.
-But ... when I applied my increased perception to myself, I lost my identity.
-There was no audience, no one to perform for ...
-To put it romantically, I was completely free."
+Knight was largely reluctant to express any inkling of motives or insights gained through his experience, but he did offer, "Solitude bestows an increase in something valuable.
+I can’t dismiss that idea.
+Solitude increased my perception.
+But here’s the tricky thing: when I applied my increased perception to myself, I lost my identity.
+There was no audience, no one to perform for.
+There was no need to define myself.
+I became irrelevant", "My desires dropped away.
+I didn’t long for anything.
+I didn’t even have a name.
+To put it romantically, I was completely free".
 Finkel compared this observation to similar statements by Ralph Waldo Emerson, Charles de Foucauld, and Thomas Merton.
 Knight however resented being compared to Henry David Thoreau, instead calling him a dilettante because Thoreau lived for only two years in his Walden Pond cabin and his mother did his laundry, saying he was "...just a show-off who went out there and wrote a book saying 'Look how great I am.
 As of 2019, Knight lived a quiet life in rural Maine.